-The projects and activities contemplated by the funds have been designed to directly enhance and improve the various aspects of integrity of the historic properties that have been identified as adversely affected, as discussed above, as well as otherwise enhance all aspects of the historic property and increase its value.
+The projects and activities contemplated by the funds have been designed to directly enhance and improve the various aspects of integrity of the historic properties that have been identified as adversely affected, as discussed above, as well as otherwise enhance all aspects of the historic properties and increase their value.
 As discussed above, the visual effects on the historic properties affect their setting and feeling.
 Physical effects can also affect location.
 Setting "is the physical environment of a historic property that illustrates the character of the place"; feeling "is the quality that a historic property has in evoking the aesthetic or historic sense of a past period of time.
 Although it is itself intangible, feeling is dependent upon the significant physical characteristics that convey historic qualities;" and association "is the direct link between a property and the event or person for which the property is significant."
-CREA § 1.4 (quoting NPS guidance).
+CREA § 1.4 (quoting NPS quidance).
 As the projects below demonstrate, they work to enhance the physical environment and characteristics of the historic properties, as well as their ability to evoke the historic sense of the past through a number of diverse projects, all of which have been recognized as important ways to mitigate unavoidable effects.
-See supra discussion in Section 2, General Considerations.
+See supra discussion in Section 3, General Considerations.

 In light of the foregoing, below is a property-by-property list of the historic properties, along with the characteristics for which they are eligible for listing on the NRHP, how they will be adversely affected by the Project, and an identification of the projects and activities that enhance and improve those properties' values or otherwise mitigate for the unavoidable adverse effects.
 In reviewing this information, it is important to remember that each property is a contributing element of the historic district, therefore, in reviewing the effects and mitigation, each effect on a property applies to the district and all mitigation for the district applies to each property and vice-versa.
+While not listed here, but as noted above, the MOA provides for specified alternatives to the mitigation projects listed below that will be implemented if the enumerated projects cannot be accomplished due to, for example, a landowner's unwillingness to provide access to her land for the accomplishment of the project.
+The alternatives provide like-kind or similar projects that provide comparable mitigative value for the historic properties at issue.